Tioga State Forest

 The majority of the tracts of land which today make up the Tioga State Forest were originally held by large lumber companies and land holding companies.

 A major development on the forest came in 1933 with the establishment of Civilian Conservation Corps (CCC) camps at the Darling Run, Elk Run, Leetonia and Dixie Run.
 Work activities included construction and maintenance of roads, trails and bridges.
 The original mapping and timber typing began during this period.
 Timber stand improvement practices also began at this time.
 The CCC also developed picnic areas and scenic vistas.
+For more information on the CCC in the Tioga State Forest download this brochure.

 An interesting activity that took place on the Tioga State Forest was the operation of birch stills.
 These Stills which operated during the 1940's, processed bark from birch trees to produce birch oil.
 The only remnant of this industry is a still located at Morris.
 It has not been operated since 1972.